aergoio/guide/source/smart-contracts/lua/reference.md

     * SELECT

 #### Function
-The following is an unavailable list
+The following functions are unavailable:
-* Data and time related functions can be used except 'now' timestring and 'localtime' modifier
+* Date and time related functions can be used except 'now' timestring and 'localtime' modifier
-* load_XXX function
+* load_XXX functions
-* random function
+* random functions
-* sqlite_XXX function
+* sqlite_XXX functions

-For a list of other functions and descriptions, please refer to the links below.
+For a list of other functions and descriptions, please refer to the links below:
 * Core: <https://www.sqlite.org/lang_corefunc.html>
 * Date and time: <https://www.sqlite.org/lang_datefunc.html>
 * Aggregation: <https://www.sqlite.org/lang_aggfunc.html>